Manage contract

 Communicating results

-It is important to communicate your due diligence efforts to highlight how procurement contributes to improved supply chain conditions.
+It is important to communicate your work on due diligence to highlight how the public sector contributes to better conditions in supply chains.
 Your communication can focus on:

 -